 On a truck with a long (8 foot) bed, we can stack 55-60 bales if tie-downs are used.
 Without straps or tie-downs, 45 bales can be hauled safely.
 On a truck with a standard 6.5 foot bed, 45-50 bales can be hauled with tie-downs.
 Without tie-downs, approximately 40 bales can be hauled.
 On smaller trucks like a Chevrolet S-10, no more than 25-30 bales should be hauled.

 Pricing varies from year to year depending on fertilizer, fuel, and labor costs.
-Square bales are cheapest if you pick up in the field, higher if we help you load them and highest if we get them to the barn.
+Square bales are cheapest if you pick up in the field, higher if we help you load them, and highest if we put them in the barn.
 Cow and goat hay is cheaper.
 We are now offering round bales when available.
 Call for availability and pricing.